AhmadovS/csc488/A4/TEMPLATE.md

 ## Arithmetic operations

 To do the arithmetic operations, we have to first access the left and right handside of the expression and pop and push them onto the top of the stack.
-After that we call MULT,DIV,ADD,SUB operators respectively.
+After that we call MUL,DIV,ADD,SUB operators respectively.
 Example: x declared as 5 and y declared as 2. x is located at address display[LL] + 2 and y is located at display[LL] + 3

 x*y